 Consultation Period 1

-The first consultation period is comprised of the following two components.
+The first consultation period comprised the following two components.

-Stakeholders are invited to provide submissions to MSAC on any aspects of terms of reference 1-4 to inform the evidence review.
-Submissions for the terms of reference need to be received no later than 11 March 2022.
+Stakeholders were invited to provide submissions to MSAC on any aspects of terms of reference 1-4 to inform the evidence review.
+Submissions for the terms of reference closed on 11 March 2022.

-The draft PICO confirmation, together with the review of clinical guidelines on the management of rotator cuff disease (terms of reference 1), will be provided to key stakeholders and published on 11 March 2022 for consultation ahead of the 13-14 April 2022 PASC meeting.
-Consultation comments on the draft PICO confirmation and/or clinical guidelines review need to be received no later than 31 March 2022.
-PASC will consider the draft PICO confirmation, clinical guidelines review and stakeholder input.
-Once the PICO Confirmation has been ratified by the PASC it will be published on the MSAC website.
+The draft PICO confirmation, together with the review of clinical guidelines on the management of rotator cuff disease (terms of reference 1), were provided to key stakeholders and published on 11 March 2022 for consultation ahead of the 13-14 April 2022 PASC meeting.
+Consultation comments on the draft PICO confirmation and/or clinical guidelines review closed on 31 March 2022.
+PASC considered the draft PICO confirmation, clinical guidelines review and stakeholder input.
+The PICO Confirmation was ratified by the PASC and published on the MSAC website.

-Questions for consultation are included in the Draft PICO confirmation (p.23) and clinical guidelines review (pp.13-14).
-Please also note, consultation input is not limited to these questions and can be received upon any aspect of the Draft PICO confirmation and clinical guidelines review.
+Questions for consultation were included in the Draft PICO confirmation (p.23) and clinical guidelines review (pp.13-14).
+Consultation input was not limited to these questions and could be received on any aspect of the Draft PICO confirmation and clinical guidelines review.

 Consultation Period 2

-The evidence review (Assessment Report) will be provided to key stakeholders and published on the MSAC website for comment ahead of the October 2022 Evaluation Sub-committee (ESC) meeting.
-MSAC will consider the review, stakeholder input and the advice of the ESC at the November 2022 meeting.
-To receive an alert when the Assessment Report is published please subscribe to the MSAC Bulletin.
+The evidence review (Assessment Report) was provided to key stakeholders and published on the MSAC website for comment ahead of the February 2023 Evaluation Sub-committee (ESC) meeting.
+MSAC considered the review, stakeholder input and the advice of the ESC at the

 Clinical Guidelines reviewClinical Guidelines Review (PDF 879 KB)